aws-containers/retail-store-sample-app/README.md

 This is a sample application designed to illustrate various concepts related to containers on AWS.
 It presents a sample retail store application including a product catalog, shopping cart and checkout.

+**This project is intended for educational purposes only and not for production use.**

 ## Application Architecture

 The application has been deliberately over-engineered to generate multiple de-coupled components.
 These components generally have different infrastructure dependencies, and may support multiple "backends" (example: Carts service supports MongoDB or DynamoDB).